-You should understand that the opportunity to participate in the possible increases in the value of the Index through an investment in the Notes is limited because the amount that you receive at maturity will never exceed the Capped Value, which is expected to represent an appreciation of 16% to 20% over the original public offering price of the Notes.
+You should understand that the opportunity to participate in the possible increases in the value of the Index through an investment in the Notes is limited because the amount that you receive at maturity will never exceed the Capped Value, which represents an appreciation of 33% over the original public offering price of the Notes.
 However, in the event that the value of the Index declines over the term of the Notes, the amount you receive at maturity will be proportionately less than the original public offering price and you may therefore lose a part or all of your initial investment in the Notes.